pjbartlein/MOTvsSST/README.md

 # MOTvsSST
-Regression analyses of MOT vs SST deltas
+Regression analyses of $\Delta"MOT vs $\Delta$SST deltas

+This repository contains code and data for fitting several regression models to climate-model output values of \Delta"MOT and $\Delta$SST.